Become a StudyPortals member and get access to exclusive information, like scholarships and student reviews, related to your favourite programme!

-* To provide graduates with a level of funcitional and technical competence that surpasses the Institute of Accountants professional syllabus.
+* To provide graduates with a level of functional and technical competence that surpasses the Chartered Accountants professional syllabus.

-* To develop the personal and business competencies of graduates, providing them with an excellent foundation for sucessful professional careers.
+* To develop the personal and business competencies of graduates, providing them with an excellent foundation for successful professional careers.

 * To ensure graduates understand how to leverage IT to enhance these functional, personal and business competencies.